 These thoughtless motorists leave behind victims who may be in the path of other unsuspecting drivers.
 Those hit while walking could be waiting longer for medical care until someone else notices the accident and calls 911.
 The act of a hit-and-run might also leave the victim and the victim’s family responsible for massive medical bills.

 Bakersfield has a massive problem with hit-and-run drivers.
 It’s the same across California.
-TIMS documented at least 26 pedestrian accidents involving injury caused by Bakersfield hit-and-run drivers. involving felony hit-and-run charges in the county in 2023.
-A felony hit-and-run charge is applied when a victim is either seriously injured or is tragically killed.
+TIMS documented at least 32 pedestrian accidents involving injury caused by Bakersfield hit-and-run drivers.
+The chart below only documents accidents involving felony hit-and-run charges in Bakersfield.
+A felony hit-and-run charge is applied when a victim is either seriously injured or tragically killed.

 How Many Drunk Driving Accidents Involve Pedestrians in Bakersfield?